People School, also rebranded as “Advanced Interpersonal Communication Skills Training” is a social skills course by Vanessa van Edwards.

 Vanessa van Edwards introduces a few studies and explains how they apply to our everyday interactions.

-That’s a solid approach to popularize science and turn it into something that people can benefit from in their daily lives.
+That’s a solid approach to popularizing science and turning it into something that people can benefit from in their daily lives.

-As a researcher myself I obviously paid more attention than most on the studies and I would have liked a deeper look at the actual methodology (and criticism) of those studies.
+As a science-backed author, I obviously paid more attention than most to the studies and I would have liked some more thoroughness.

 For example, Vanessa mentions a popular study on the priming effect that Kahneman also references in his bestseller Thinking Fast and Slow.